postgresml/postgresml/pgml-dashboard/content/blog/simultaneously-writing-multi-language-native-libraries.md

 ```

 ### Signature Translation
 We must translate the signature into the Rust code [pyo3](https://github.com/PyO3/pyo3) and [neon](https://neon-bindings.com/) expects.
 This means adjusting the arguments, async declaration, and output type.
 This is actually extraordinarily simple now that we have destructed the method.
-For instance, here is a simple example of translating the output type:
+For instance, here is a simple example of translating the output type for Python:
 ```
 fn convert_output_type(
 	ty: &SupportedType,